 - A. Describe the process for establishing, reviewing, and updating goals, objectives, and standards.
 Goals and objectives should be comprehensive and address all major areas of operator activities, including principles and guidelines under which new service would be implemented.
-Performance standards should address both the efficiency and effectiveness of the services provided by the operator. - B. Portray and discuss new or revised goals and related objectives and standards; and identify changes from prior SRTP. - C. For SRTPs composed during FY2016-17, portray and discuss plans to implement service, paratransit or institutional recommendations, or any similar coordination efforts, as discussed in the Transit Sustainability Project MTC Resolution 4060, Revised, and discuss the monitoring process established to assess the performance of these programs.
+Performance standards should address both the efficiency and effectiveness of the services provided by the operator. - B. Portray and discuss new or revised goals and related objectives and standards; and identify changes from prior SRTP. - C. For SRTPs composed during FY2018-19, portray and discuss plans to implement service, meet the performance measure requirements of MTC Resolution 4321, Revised, paratransit or

-D. For SRTPs composed during FY2017-18, portray and discuss the Transit Sustainability Project performance measures, targets, and the monitoring process established in MTC Resolution 4060.
-Building on the TSP Strategic Plan revisions submitted in 2017, discuss strategies to achieve TSP targets.
+- institutional recommendations, or any similar coordination efforts (as discussed in the Transit Sustainability Project MTC Resolution 4060, Revised) and discuss the monitoring process established to assess the performance of these programs. - D. For SRTPs composed during FY2019-20, portray and discuss the Transit Sustainability Project performance measures, targets, and the monitoring process established in MTC Resolution 4060.
+Building on the TSP Strategic Plan revisions, discuss strategies to achieve TSP targets.